entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 > - Gogo Formation; Canning Basin, Australia. -17.75, 125.17

 > - [Gardiner, 1984](https://www.biodiversitylibrary.org/part/83365); [Gardiner and Bartram, 1977](https://cir.nii.ac.jp/crid/1573950399498017280); [Giles and Friedman, 2014](https://www.cambridge.org/core/journals/journal-of-paleontology/article/abs/virtual-reconstruction-of-endocast-anatomy-in-early-rayfinned-fishes-osteichthyes-actinopterygii/0C7074E6C0E4798499799A5E59D63D4A)
+Mimipiscis: (Choo 2012; Gardiner 1984; Gardiner and Bartram 1977; Giles and Friedman 2014)

 > Used to be *Mimia toombsi* (Gardiner and Bartram, 1977).
 Renamed by (Choo, 2012) due to the preoccupation of the former genus by the butterfly *Mimia* Evans, 1953.